spiral/docs/filters/filter.md

 }
 ```

-You can use all the checkers, conditions and rules.
+You can use all the checkers, conditions, and rules.

 ### Custom Errors
-You can specify custom error message to any of the rule similar way as in validation component.
+You can specify the custom error message to any of the rules similar way as in the validation component.

 ```php
 namespace App\Filter;